arungudelli/arungudelli/content/en/csharp-tips/How-to-enumerate-an-enum-in-c-sharp.md

 }
 ```

-So If you want to loop enum names as strings we can use `C# Enum.GetNames()` method.
+So If you want to en enumerate names as strings we can use `C# Enum.GetNames()` method.

 ## Using `Linq`